top of page

 Com & Stakeholder Alignment

-Effective communication was key throughout the project.
+Effective communication was key throughout the product lifecycle.

-Steps taken for a successful go-live:
+Steps Taken for a Successful Launch:

-• Defined product launch objectives & milestones
+• Defined launch objectives & milestones

-• Identified target audience & communication strategy
+• Identified target audience & marketing strategy

 • Coordinated internal resources & stakeholder involvement